zamazan4ik/awesome-pgo/article/article.md

 * Instrumentation PGO: problems

   - Exit-code issues - for some applications in the end the profile is not dumped (like Clangd).
 You need to tweak the application manually
-  - Not all software can be built with PGO (Envoy) - some dependencies do not support PGO for some reason

 #### An instrumented binary is slower